ZJUHSY/cs284a_hw2_webpage/README.md

 ### Part1: Bezier Curves with 1D de Casteljau Subdivision
 #### 1-1 Briefly explain de Casteljau's algorithm and how you implemented it in order to evaluate Bezier curves.
 Explanation:
+The de Casteljau's algorithm can calculate the points c(u), u∈[0,1] on the Bezier curve by a set of U values, we can calculate the coordinate sequence on the Bezier curve and draw the Bezier curve by it.

 Implementation: